 Globalization means that our world is getting smaller.
 New and emerging markets mean new opportunities for businesses of all sizes.
-Understanding the fundamentals and realities of international business gives you a significant advantage over competitors in a global market.
-But in order to do this, special skills and knowledge are required.
+Specific skills and knowledge are needed in order to get ahead in an international arena and take advantage of these markets.

-The Diploma in International Business Management provides the skills and knowledge and prepares graduates for a career in international business with a comprehensive work term opportunity.
-During the work term, students will put the skills and knowledge they’ve acquired in the classroom to the test in a fast-paced, real-world environment.
-It allows them to gain a deeper understanding of the demands of a career in international business management as well as valuable experience that adds considerably to a resume.
+The Diploma in International Business Management provides the skills and knowledge and prepares graduates for a career in international business, with a comprehensive work term opportunity.
+During the work term, students will put the skills and knowledge they’ve acquired in the classroom to test in a fast-paced, real-world environment.
+It allows them to gain a deeper understanding of the demands of a career in international business management, as well as relevant experience that is valued on any resume.

-The program is structured around nine courses ranging from 30 to 60 hours of classroom time per course, and it is offered through in-class and online formats.
+The program is structured around nine courses ranging from 30 to 60 hours of classroom time per course.
 Upon successful completion of coursework students are expected to find and secure a work term placement.

 Accredited Partnership with FITT